jaspervanm/same-tt2r2/plots/README.md

-This folder will contain intermediary plots.
+This folder is empty for now.
-They are used in parsing the manuscript.
+It will be populated by running `source("scripts/manuscript.R")`